h3li0p4us3/h3li0p4us3/README.md

 Have any questions, suggestions, or just want to say hi?
 Feel free to shoot me an email at [h3li0p4us3@proton.me](mailto:h3li0p4us3@proton.me).
 I'm always open to engaging in exciting conversations!

-### 🚀 CineLingo - An Ambitious Project

-[CineLingo](https://github.com/SauToriN/CineLingo) is my ambitious project for creating Subtitles for a video or movie using AI.

-### 💖 Support the Project
+### 💖 Support Me

-If you find CineLingo intriguing and would like to support my projects, consider contributing to the project or making a donation.
-Your support means the world to me and helps fuel my motivation to push the boundaries of AI.
+If you want to support my work, you can use the options below:

 <p align="center">
   <a href="https://www.coffeebede.com/h3li0p4us3" target="blank">